greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="track_counts"></a>track\_counts

-Collects information about executing commands.
 Enables the collection of information on the currently executing command of each session, along with the time at which that command began execution.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|